abrj7/bipolar-disorder-classifier/README.md

 ## Datasets
 While this project includes a synthetic generator, it is designed to be compatible with public datasets such as:
 - **MODMA Dataset**: Multi-modal Open Dataset for Mental-disorder Analysis.
+- Note that this was done based on an hackathon idea that never came to life.